jmetzen/jmetzen.github.com/content/pages/about.md

 Blog posts are mostly based on IPython notebooks.

 ## Myself
-I am a research engineer in the group AEY2 of the corporate research at Robert Bosch GmbH in Renningen, Germany.
+I am a researcher in the Bosch Center for Artificial Intelligence (BCAI), Robert Bosch GmbH in Renningen, Germany.

 You can find my CV [here](../cv/cv.html)